Aid Station Captains Section – Captains Please Read

 YOUR RESPONSIBILITIES AS AID STATION CAPTAIN:

-During the busy times / when you are slammed you may be hands on helping runners, filling water bottles etc. BUT THE PRIMARY JOB YOU ARE BEING ASKED TO DO is to manage your aid station and your aid station volunteers – this includes making sure long duration volunteers are getting some rest, keeping an eye on volunteer / spectator parking (making sure it is safe / people are parking in the designated places or on one side of the road only), making sure there are volunteers safely helping at the road crossings, making sure volunteers and crews are staying out of the road, working with the HAM Radio operators and generally overseeing the big picture at your aid station – in essence it is a management position, let your helpers do the smaller (albeit very important tasks).
+During the busy times / when you are slammed you may be hands on helping runners, filling water bottles etc. BUT THE PRIMARY JOB YOU ARE BEING ASKED TO DO is to manage your aid station and your aid station volunteers – this includes making sure long duration volunteers are getting some rest, keeping an eye on volunteer / spectator parking (making sure it is safe / people are parking in the designated places or on one side of the road only), making sure there are volunteers safely helping at the road crossings, making sure volunteers and crews are staying out of the road, making sure that spectators and crew are not inhibiting runners without crew from getting what they need (crowding the aid station), working with the HAM Radio operators and generally overseeing the big picture at your aid station – in essence it is a management position, let your helpers do the smaller (albeit very important tasks).
 You in essence are the race director surrogate at your aid station.

 Early Season Communication: